Adebise has over 30 years’ experience in the banking industry (inclusive of four years in management

 Adebise serves on the board of Nigeria Inter-Bank Settlement System Plc (NIBSS), AIICO Insurance Plc, and

-Prior to his appointment as Deputy Managing Director, Adebise was the Executive Director in charge of Corporate & South Directorate.
+Prior to his appointment as Managing Director, he was the Deputy Managing Director of Wema Bank.

 Deputy Managing Director

 Moruf Oseni is the Deputy Managing Director of Wema Bank Plc.
 Prior to his appointment, he was an Executive Director responsible for the bank’s Consumer & SME business, E-business & Payments and the Digital bank (ALAT).

 Before joining Wema Bank, Moruf was the CEO of MG Ineso Limited, a principal investment and financial advisory firm with interests in various sectors of the economy.
 Prior to MG Ineso, Moruf was a Vice President at Renaissance Capital, where he was responsible for Debt Capital Markets (DCM), Equity Capital Markets (ECM) and structured finance origination and execution for Sub-Saharan African corporates and financial institutions.
 He was also an Associate at Salomon Brothers/Citigroup Global Markets in London and New York where he was involved in credit market origination and execution for European financial institutions.
 During his tenure at Citigroup, he was involved in the origination of various pioneering and innovative instruments across the debt spectrum.
 He commenced his career as an IT officer with Nigeria Liquefied Natural Gas Company (NLNG).